Oops61rus/MyBlog/README.md

 # MyBlog

-My first blog
+My first blog on Vanila JS

 ### To start:

-enter the link in the address bar
+enter the link in the address bar "localhost:3000"